dgwozdz/OLS/README.md

 README
 ======

-The goal of functions in this repo is to __semi automatically build Ordinary Least Squares (OLS) models on the basis of a set of declared variables in parallel__.
-If the available data is time series, __lagging and differencing of selected variables is possible__.
+The goal of functions in this repo is to semi automatically build Ordinary Least Squares (OLS) models on the basis of a set of declared variables.
+If the available data is time series, lagging and differencing is possible.

 ### 1. Short description of the functions